About us

 Hi, I’m Cathy and I am the instructor at Steppin’ in Line, Cooroy, I have been dancing for over 15 years.
 I would call line dancing my lifeline.
 There is no better feeling than being able to express yourself on the dance floor.
 It is very healing.
 I have made so many friends through our mutual love of line dancing.

-Wayne Clark (Emerald)
+Wayne Clark (Emerald) - RIP

 Lorrae Goding (Childers)